-There are four data transfer nodes deployed at NERSC:
+There are four data transfer nodes deployed at NERSC which allow interactive use:

 All DTNs have four 10-gigabit ethernet links for transfers over the network and two FDR IB connections to the filesystem (each).
 Third-party software is managed via modules.
 As with other NERSC systems, shell configuration files ("dot files") are under the control of NERSC; users should only modify ".ext" files.

-All NERSC users are automatically given access to the data transfer nodes.
-The nodes support both interactive use via SSH (direct login) or data transfer using GridFTP services.
-We recommend using Globus for large data transfers.
+All NERSC users are automatically given access to these data transfer nodes.
+The nodes support both interactive use via SSH (direct login) or data transfer using GridFTP services; however, we recommend using Globus for large data transfers.

 Available File Systems

-The NERSC data transfer nodes use global home and the project directories (see NERSC File Systems for a description) Please note that /tmp is very small.
+The NERSC data transfer nodes provide access to global home, the project directories and Cori scratch system (see NERSC File Systems for more information).
+Please note that /tmp is very small.
 Although certain common tools (e.g., vi) use /tmp for temporary storage, users should never explicitly use /tmp for data.

 File Transfer Software